Iranian Review of Foreign Affairs

 Authors

-1 North American Studies, World Studies Faculty, University of Tehran, Iran
+1 Ph.D Candidate, Department of North American Studies, Faculty of World Studies, University of Tehran, Tehran, Iran

-2 Associate Professor of North American Studies, Faculty of World Studies, University of Tehran, Tehran, Iran
+2 Associate Professor, Department of North American Studies, Faculty of World Studies, University of Tehran, Tehran, Iran.

 10.22034/irfa.2025.392545.1186